subramanyampv/kamino/README.md

 To create a new release:

-- Make sure the version is correct in `package.json`
+- Make sure the version is correct in `package.json` and `package-lock.json`
 - Prepare changelog so that items listed in `Unreleased` are moved to the new version
 - Push changes to master
 - Create a tag